RandomSearch18/qr-tool/README.md

 # QR Flashcards

+> A tiny (<1KB) Leitner box/flashcards web app

-This is a basic flashcards app, built to be small enough that all of its code fits within a single QR code.
+This is a basic flashcards app, that supports the Leitner system, and is built to be small enough that all of its code fits within a single QR code.

+As of 2025-01-15, the minified `index.html` file (which contains all the resources needed to run the app) is 969 bytes.

 ## Usage guide